 The above list includes the more common side effects of this medicine.

-- itchiness, skin rash or skin redness, sometimes made worse by sunlight
+- skin rash or redness of the skin, sometimes made worse by sunlight, itchiness

 - jaw or teeth problems associated with delayed healing and/or infection, often following a tooth extraction or invasive dental work

 If any of the following happen, stop taking Risedronate and tell your doctor immediately: